sundarnut/ADAuthentication/README.md

 * Expand the Sites node of the tree, that lists Default Web Site.
 * Click on the Default Web Site.
 * From the right Actions pane, click Basic Settings to open the Edit Site dialog
 * The Physical Path is set by default to %systemdrive%\inetpub\wwwroot.
-We need to change this to point to our ADAuth app on this box.
+We need to change this to point to our ADAuthentication app on this box.
 * Click on the button with the three dots next to it.
 This should give you the Folder Selection dialog.
-Choose c:\services\ADAuth\ADAuth in it.
+Choose c:\services\ADAuthentication\ADAuthentication in it.
 * Click on OK in the Folder Selection dialog.
 * Click on OK in the Edit Site dialog.
 * Now, navigate back to your default browser.
 Hitting http://localhost/Default.aspx should open out your page with the hello,world message.